-A study of leadership, management fundamentals, professional knowledge, Air Force personnel and evaluation systems, leadership ethics, and communication skills required of an Air Force junior officer.
-Case studies are used to examine Air Force leadership and management situations as a means of demonstrating and exercising practical application of the concepts being studied.
+Aero 131A and 131B utilizes a cadet's field training experience to take a more in-depth look at leadership.
+The course teaches cadets advanced skills and knowledge in management and leadership.
+Special emphasis is placed on enhancing leadership skills and communication.
+Cadets have an opportunity to try out these leadership and management techniques in a supervised environment as juniors and seniors.
 A mandatory leadership laboratory complements this course by providing advanced leadership experiences in officer-type activities, giving students the opportunity to apply leadership and management principles of this course.
 One-year course.
 Prerequisites: AERO 1A, B; AERO 2A, B; or as determined by Aerospace Studies Department Chair.
 (4.5 units per quarter)

 AERO 141A. and B. National Security Affairs/Commissioning Preparation for Active Duty